sandravgabriel/list-randomizer/README.md

     *   Observe the `ViewModel`'s state.
     *   Build your UI using Jetpack Compose components.
 4.  **Add Navigation:**
-    *   Define a new route object for your screen (e.g., similar to `HomeDestination` or `ItemEntryDestination`, often placed in its own file or alongside the screen's Composable).
+    *   Define a new route object for your screen (similar to `HomeDestination` or `ItemEntryDestination`).
 This object typically defines at least a `route` string.
     *   Add a new `composable` entry for this route within the `NavHost` in your main navigation setup (in `ListRandomizerApp.kt`)
     *   Implement navigation actions (e.g., using `navController.navigate(YourNewScreenDestination.route)`) in other parts of your app to navigate to and from your new screen.